Income taxation of nonresident foreign corporate entities

 Foreign corporate entity refers to a foreign legal person that is comparable to a Finnish corporate entity but has not been organised under the laws of Finland or is not domiciled in Finland.
 For example, companies corresponding to Finnish limited liability companies (Oy), such as Swedish aktiebolag (AB) and Estonian osaühing (Oü), are foreign corporate entities.

 National legal rules governing foreigners' liability to tax are found in § 9, § 10 and § 13 a, act on income tax, and in § 83, act on the assessment procedure (Verotusmenettelylaki 1558/1995).
 Foreign corporate entities may be resident or nonresident taxpayers in Finland.
 Nonresident taxpayers pay income tax on their Finnish-sourced income only.
 Such income may be received from the operation of a trade or business in this country.
 If a foreign corporate entity has a permanent establishment in Finland, it must pay tax on all the income that can be attributed to that permanent establishment (PE).
 Income of a PE may in some cases be sourced in other countries (for more information, see chapter 4 below).
 If a foreign corporate entity is a resident taxpayer in Finland, it is liable to pay tax on its global income to Finland and it is subject to the same tax rules as Finnish corporate entities.
+For more information a foreign corporate entity’s tax residency status, see the Tax Administration guidance on Resident and nonresident tax liability of corporate entities.

 If Finland has no tax treaty with the domicile country of the foreign entity, Finland's taxing rights are determined by national tax rules only.